MrGrappleMan/Fynelium/README.txt

 1. Install Bazzite GNOME.
 Choose the correct parameters for your setup while downloading from the website.
 2. This.

-sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/redneck-bin/hourly-fyne.fish | sudo fish
+run0 curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/redneck-bin/refyne.fish | run0 fish

 You may use your system normally.
 Explore it.
 My rice attempts to add some utilites and repos that are useful, as well as a backup desktop environment.
 With improved system configuration and automated updates, you may have a better experience using Linux :)
 Do not dual boot, use any type 1 hypervisor.